 - Cauliflower comes in different shades of creamy white, yellow and purple.

-- Cauliflower can be stored in the fridge in an unsealed plastic bag for a couple of weeks.
+- It can be stored in the fridge in an unsealed plastic bag for a couple of weeks.

-- DATES: I absolutely LOVE the sweetness and chewy texture the dates add.
+- Dates: I absolutely LOVE the sweetness and chewy texture the dates add.
+Buy medjool dates with the pits still in and remove them yourself.
+They will be much more chewy…already pitted dates are often dry.
 Consider raisins, golden raisins, unsweetened cranberries or another unsulfered and unsweetened dried fruit.